HL7/codex-radiation-therapy/input/pagecontent/StructureDefinition-codexrt-radiotherapy-treated-fraction-intro.md

 ### Conformance

-Procedure resources whose code is http://hl7.org/fhir/us/codex-radiation-therapy/CodeSystem/snomed-requested-cs#USCRS-99999901 (Radiotherapy treatment fraction (regime/therapy)) MUST conform to this profile.
+Procedure resources whose code is http://hl7.org/fhir/us/codex-radiation-therapy/CodeSystem/snomed-requested-cs#1297069006 "Fractionated dose radiotherapy (procedure)" MUST conform to this profile.
 Any resource intended to conform to this profile SHOULD populate `meta.profile` accordingly.

 {% include markdown-link-references.md %}